RichardForshaw/resume/Description.md

 The service role becomes slightly simpler in this case as CodeBuild no longer needs to access anything other than the artifact bucket.

+## More Stuff

+### Https certificates

+ * Follow instructions here: https://www.serverless.com/framework/docs/providers/aws/events/http-api.
+In a nutshell:
+   - Request a certificate from Amazon Certificate Manager.
+I requested one for both api.forshaw.tech and www.forshaw.tech.
+(I need to do this for DDD as well)
+   - I chose DNS validation in order to be able to put the reference in CloudFormation
+ * Add records into Hosted Zone DNS settings (via cloudformation)
+ * Wait for cert to be recognised

+### Custom Domains for API Endpoints

+Some info is here: https://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-custom-domains.html

+After getting the certificate, deploy the custom domain:
+ * Add APIGateway domain to cloudformation (Note this requires extra ApiGateway permissions)
+ * (Note this takes a while... a problem perhaps?
+In the end it created the resource but the cloudformation failed.
+I'm not sure if this is possible.
+I continued manually.)
+ * Add the endpoint mapping to the new domain (can probably be done in cloudformation)
+ * Add a DNS record (via cloudformation), using the "API Gateway domain name" and the given Hosted Zone ID from the custom domain (Note this is a bit of a gotcha)
+ * Disable the default endpoint in the serverless file (`disableDefaultEndpoint: true`)

+Things to do differently next time...
+ * Can the certificate be created in CloudFormation?
+It looks like maybe yes?
+Then you won't have to pass around certificate ARNs etc
+ * Where to put the records?
+   - The certificate is needed by the ApiGateway custom domain name, but can be used by many things
+   - A reference to the custom domain is needed by the API mapping.
+The domain name could be used by many things and so should be an independent component.
+   - The API Mapping needs the http endpoint name, which is created by serverless.
+This could be available in the serverless file, but is exported by the stack so could be accessed by a 3rd cloudformation file.
+   - The routing alias needs the custom domain endpoint AND the hosted zone ID.
+Not sure how to get this yet.

 ## Future:

 ### Trigger pipeline run on bucket creation, in case you have to recreate the bucket.